ayanwole-habeeb/cybersecurity-portfolio/Active-Directory-Lab/README.md

 To build and configure a Windows Active Directory environment for centralized user management and security policy enforcement.

 ##  Tools Used
-- Windows Server 2019
+- Windows Server 2022
-- Windows 10 Client
+- Windows 11 Clients
 - VirtualBox
+- Mobaxterm

 ##  Network Configuration
 - Network: 192.168.56.0/24